-- He has held numerous senior executive positions such as vice president, division executive and managing director for the Chase Manhattan Bank responsible for their global corporate consulting, financial advisory services and merchant banking activities out of New York and London.
-At the bank he worked closely with both corporate and external investment bankers to construct leading-edge financial transactions and business approaches that were fundamental to the transformation of banking and the capital markets. - Both as a banker and independent advisor, over the years, his corporate clients have included some of the world's largest corporations including Apple Computer, McDonald's, Monsanto, Sandoz, Gillette, etc., and well-known financial organizations around the globe-both in developed and emerging markets. - He has worked his way through Wall-Street holding financial positions for US Steel Corporation, Mobil Oil Corporation, the Bank of Boston International and the American Stock Exchange.
-Starting at the bottom-as a "messenger," clearing-house "runner," and foreign exchange position clerk-he moved-up through the ranks to senior management positions for both corporate and international banking departments.
-He also was employed by Business International Corporation (acquired by the Economist Intelligence Unit) where he started one of the first financial publications for senior financial executives; namely, Business International Money Report.
+• Frederick has worked his way up Wall-Street holding financial positions for US Steel Corporation, Mobil Oil Corporation, the Bank of Boston International and the American Stock Exchange.
+Starting at the "bottom"-as a messenger, Federal Reserve clearing-house "runner" and exchange floor clearing clerk -he moved-up through the ranks to senior management positions in international and corporate banking departments.
+He also was employed by Business International Corporation (acquired by the Economist Intelligence Unit) where he launched one of the first financial publications for senior financial executives; namely, Business International Money Report.